 It’s with Metal Gear Solid that Kojima has made his name—and it’s the series that he’ll be remembered for long after he’s retired.
-The blueprint for all stealth-action games since, the original Metal Gear Solid for the PlayStation, released in 1998, is a six-million-selling classic that holds up remarkably well today, providing the naturally archaic aesthetics don’t upset you.
-On the downside, it was an introduction to Kojima’s bloated cut-scenes, which reached a nadir with Metal Gear Solid IV: Guns Of The Patriots (2008), featuring one unplayable sequence that runs for 71 minutes.
+The blueprint for all stealth-action games since, the original Metal Gear Solid for the PlayStation, released in 1998, is a 6-million-selling classic that holds up remarkably well today, providing the naturally archaic aesthetics don’t upset you.
+On the downside, it was an introduction to Kojima’s bloated cut scenes, which reached a nadir with Metal Gear Solid IV: Guns Of The Patriots (2008), featuring one unplayable sequence that runs for 71 minutes.
 That’s 71 minutes of video, in a game.
 Wanna see it for yourself?
-Be my guest: Here’s the whole eight and a half hours of MGSIV cut scenes:
+Be my guest: Here’s the whole eight and a half hours of MGS IV cut scenes:

-Oh Christ, Kojima, just get to the bloody point
+Oh Christ, Kojima, just get to the point

 There are plenty more highly individualistic designers readying their next products.
-David Braben has Elite: Dangerous out in the wild for (updated) beta testing as I type, and holy space-age pirate Jesus it looks incredible, while Goichi Suda, aka Suda 51, has his Grasshopper Manufacture team beavering away on the bloody Let It Die, a free-to-play PlayStation 4 exclusive due sometime in 2015.
-Always divisive, Suda’s track record just about features more quirky highs than derivative lows, with Killer7 and No More Heroes winners—critically, at least.
-Yet, the word so far on Let It Die isn’t particularly positive, Bloody Disgusting’s Adam Dodd writing, “Copious amounts of gore and violence can be fun, but they’re not enough to carry a game.”
+David Braben has Elite: Dangerous out in the wild for (updated) beta testing as I type—and holy space-age pirate Jesus, it looks incredible—while Goichi Suda, a.k.a.
+Suda 51, has his Grasshopper Manufacture team beavering away on the bloody Let It Die, a free-to-play PlayStation 4 exclusive due sometime in 2015.
+Always divisive, Suda’s track record just about features more quirky highs than derivative lows, with Killer7 and No More Heroes as winners—critically, at least.
+Yet the word so far on Let It Die isn’t particularly positive.
+Bloody Disgusting’s Adam Dodd writes, “Copious amounts of gore and violence can be fun, but they’re not enough to carry a game.”

 What we’re asking: Fumito Ueda, please, where the hell is The Last Guardian?
 Apart from a gig as animator on 1997’s WARP-developed Enemy Zero, Ueda (and his Team Ico crew, part of Sony’s SCE Japan Studio) has brought just two games to completion, both as director and designer: 2001’s Ico and 2005’s Shadow of the Colossus.
 I don’t need to detail the brilliance of these games, surely, which is why, in turn, expectation for The Last Guardian remains massive even though the last footage anyone saw of it was ages ago.
 All anyone from Sony will offer on it is that more will follow “when we are ready."
 Said Sony Worldwide Studios head Shuhei Yoshida in August 2014: “We have a time frame in our mind, and the team is making great progress, but still not to the point that we can say, here you go.”